bartolli/claude-code-chat/PERMISSION_FIX.md

 The flag is safe to use in this context because:
 - The extension is running in a controlled environment
 - Users explicitly installed the extension and expect it to have file system access
-- This matches the behavior of the original Claude Code Chat extension
+- This matches the behavior of the original Claude Code GUI extension